Thanks, but Not This Gift

-I’ve had this petite, not-quit-a-gem of a body for 56 years now and while I don’t appreciate its lack of functionality at times I still love being petite.
+I’ve had this petite, not-quite-a-gem of a body for 56 years now, and while I don’t appreciate its lack of functionality at times, I still love being petite.
 It is who I am.
 I love my blue eyes and my once-curly hair.
-I don’t like the PXE that has made life hard.
+I don’t like the PXE (Pseudoxanthoma Elasticum) that has made life hard.
 No, I don’t like that at all.

 The offer of Jon’s gift has made me look at myself and accept that I’m OK with the mess of my disability.
 I’m more accepting of it than I thought I was.
 I like me.
 I may not always be happy with life, but I like my life lessons and am glad I’ve had them to shape who I am.